shannenye/daily-planner/README.md

 -   This project uses normalize scss for browser compatibility.
 Documentation can be found [here](https://github.com/JohnAlbin/normalize-scss)

+-   Project requirements for searching and sorting are supposed to be done locally, therefore you can find the implementation as selectors in the `dashboard.selectors.ts` file

 ### Extras

-[] Use an API that supports paging and implement pagination on the table
+-   [] Use an API that supports paging and implement pagination on the table

-[*] Style up the table with SCSS to make it look pretty
+-   [x] Style up the table with SCSS to make it look pretty

-[] Setup continuous deployment of the app with a CI server
+-   [] Setup continuous deployment of the app with a CI server

-[] Manually resize the columns with the mouse
+-   [] Manually resize the columns with the mouse

 ### Running/Testing Locally